 - 3.1 Adjusted Service Date: An employee's adjusted service date (for leave accrual, seniority, and other purposes) shall not be changed due to unpaid furlough days. - 3.2 Probationary Periods: Probationary periods are generally six (6) months in length.
 With the institution of furloughs, probationary periods will continue to be six months.
-Unless an employee is on more than fifteen (15) furlough days during the probationary period, Furlough days will not be considered as a reason to extend a standard probationary period. - 3.3 Meal/Rest Periods: There will be no change in meal and rest periods due to furlough days being observed in any work week - 3.4 Workweek: The definition of "workweek" will consist of seven consecutive 24 hour periods or 168 consecutive hours.
+Unless an employee is on more than fifteen (15) furlough days during the probationary period, furlough days will not be considered as a reason to extend a standard probationary period. - 3.3 Meal/Rest Periods: There will be no change in meal and rest periods due to furlough days being observed in any work week. - 3.4 Workweek: The definition of "workweek" will consist of seven consecutive 24 hour periods or 168 consecutive hours.
+The Mayor has determined that an equivalent of eight 8-hour furlough days (or 64 hour) per eligible employee will be observed during 2009, reducing the days worked during the weeks under which a furlough day occurs.
 The Department Heads will be responsible for administering workweeks affected by the furlough program. - 3.5 Recordkeeping Requirements: Under the FLSA, the City is required to keep records on employee time.
 For FLSA overtime-eligible employees, this means that records must be kept for hours worked each day and the total hours worked each workweek.
 Recordkeeping requirements also apply to FLSA-exempt employees who are identified as furlough-eligible because they are converted to hourly employees in a week in which a furlough day occurs.
 During such weeks, FLSA-exempt employees will be required to conform to all of the policies normally observed by hourly employees.
 Attendance at off-hour meetings, such as public hearings, are compensable and must be recorded during furlough affected weeks. - 3.6 Overtime / Compensatory Time: Those terms and conditions describing overtime and compensatory time contained in collective bargaining agreements, City policy, ordinance, or any other recognized guideline will continue to apply.
 When FLSA-exempt employees are converted to an hourly status during a week when a furlough occurs, hourly terms and conditions will apply to them.
 For example, an FLSA-exempt employee who, due to business conditions such as an emergency call out, works more than forty (40) hours in a week while in an hourly status will earn overtime payment or compensatory time.